Phase retrieval for affine groups over prime fields: Phase retrieval for group frames

 The implications from Remark \ref{rem:gen_retrieval} immediately yield the implications $1.) \Rightarrow 2.) \Rightarrow 5.)$, and $3.) \Rightarrow 4.) \Rightarrow 5.)$ between the following statements. \begin{enumerate} \item[1.)] $\pi$ does matrix recovery. \item[2.)] $\pi$ does phase retrieval. \item[3.)] $\pi$ does conjugate phase retrieval. \item[4.)] $\pi$ does sign retrieval. \item[5.)] $\pi$ is cyclic. \end{enumerate} Unlike in the general case considered in Remark \ref{rem:gen_retrieval}, the implication $2.) \Rightarrow 3.)$ does make sense as soon as $\mathcal{H}_\pi = \mathbb{C}^X$, and $\pi(G) (\mathbb{R}^X) \subset \mathbb{R}^X$ holds.
 Note that here $2.)$ asks for the existence of a particular complex-valued generating vector, whereas $3.)$ requires a suitable real-valued generating vector.
 The relationship between conditions $2.)$ and $3.)$ is currently open.

-At this point it is also worth pointing out that not all properties are invariant under unitary equivalence.
-While it is clear that matrix and phase retrieval of a representation are preserved under unitary equivalence, the property that $\pi(G) (\mathbb{R}^X) \subset \mathbb{R}^X$ depends on the realization of the representation.
+At this point it is also worth noting that not all properties are invariant under unitary equivalence.
+While it is easily verified that matrix and phase retrieval of a representation are preserved under unitary equivalence, the property that $\pi(G) (\mathbb{R}^X) \subset \mathbb{R}^X$ depends on the realization of the representation.
 This follows from the fact that most intertwining operators do not commute with taking pointwise conjugates or real parts.
 A concrete example will be given by the representation $\widehat{\pi}_0$ studied more closely in Section \ref{sect:matrix_retrieval}, which is equivalent to the permutation representation $\pi_0$.
 The permutation representation satisfies $\pi_0(G) (\mathbb{R}^X) \subset \mathbb{R}^X$, but its unitary equivalent $\widehat{\pi}_0$ does not.

 We finally point out that not all cyclic representations do phase retrieval.
 As an extreme case in point, we can take the regular representation $\lambda_G$ of a finite group $G$, which is cyclic.
-Any cyclic vector $\psi$ for $\lambda_G$ necessarily fulfills $V_\Psi (\ell^2(G)) = \ell^2(G)$ (for dimension reasons), and the map $F \mapsto |F|$ is clearly not injective on $\ell^2(G)$. \end{remark}
+Any cyclic vector $\psi$ for $\lambda_G$ necessarily fulfills $V_\Psi (\mathbb{C}^G) = \mathbb{C}^G$ (for dimension reasons), and the map $F \mapsto |F|$ is clearly not injective on $\mathbb{C}^G$. \end{remark}

 \begin{remark} Recent research activity has extended the original setup to include \textit{projective representations} of finite groups $G$, see e.g. \cite{MR3901918}.
 Recall that by definition, a (unitary) projective representation of a finite group $G$ is a map $\pi: G \to \mathcal{U}(\mathcal{H}_\pi)$ such that